ghleex/ghleex/README.md

 </div>
 :fleur_de_lis:

-### Data Scientist Wannabe
+### Data Engineer Wannabe
-- Interested in data science and machine learning
+- Interested in data engineering and machine learning
 - Want to be a super expert in these fields :dash:

 ### Interests
-- Data science :floppy_disk:
+- Data Engineering :floppy_disk:
 - Machine Learning :robot:
 - Web programming